xumi1993/seispy/source/usage/srf.rst

     -s          Switch the East and North components -b [BAZ]    Correct back-azimuth.
 If "baz" is specified, the corr_baz = raw_baz + baz.
 If there is no argument, the back-azimuth will be corrected with minimal energy of T component.
-The searching range is raw_baz +/- 90 -w          Write project to localfile
+The searching range is raw_baz +/- 90 -w          Write project to local file
-    -p          Wether or not manually pick arrival time and waveforms arround S phase with a GUI.
+    -p          Wether or not manually pick arrival time and waveforms around S phase with a GUI.

 .. note::

-    Both ``TRZ`` and ``LQT`` are available for SRF calculation. the Z or L component of RF is deconvoluted by R or Q component.
+    Both ``TRZ`` and ``LQT`` are available for SRF calculation. the Z or L component of RF is deconvolved by R or Q component.

 GUI for visual checking S wave
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^